fabien-houang-oa/how-to-project-template/README.md

 [`main.py`](utils/cloud_functions/main.py) contains the python code executed by the cloud function.</br>
 [`requirements.txt`](utils/cloud_functions/requirements.txt) contains the libraries needed to execute the code.

+This Cloud Function print event metadata and run the workflow on each modification on the specified bucket.

 #### 5. Create an API for querying the result table